b-lukaszuk/python_luzne_zadanka/resource1/part2/ex_1_50/README.md

 Write a Python program to test the followings -

 8.1.
-"C2 is in C1" if C2 is in C1
+"C2 is in C1" if C2 is in C1</br>
 8.2.
-"C1 is in C2" if C1 is in C2
+"C1 is in C2" if C1 is in C2</br>
 8.3.
-"Circumference of C1 and C2 intersect" if circumference of C1 and C2 intersect
+"Circumference of C1 and C2 intersect" if circumference of C1 and C2 intersect</br>
 8.4.
-"C1 and C2 do not overlap" if C1 and C2 do not overlap and
+"C1 and C2 do not overlap" if C1 and C2 do not overlap and</br>
 8.5.
-"Circumference of C1 and C2 will touch" if C1 and C2 touch
+"Circumference of C1 and C2 will touch" if C1 and C2 touch</br>